1819 - The United State Receives Florida Territory from Spain

 The ceremonies featured the lowering of the Spanish flag and the raising of the U.S. flag.

 Upon the receiving the Florida Territories, by the United States of America, West Florida and East Florida became two counties: Escambia County and St Johns County, each named for Florida rivers.
-At this time, almost 8,000 residents were counted as living in Florida.

-However, during his brief time, Jackson moved quickly to make Florida part of the United States, causing the Red Stick Creek leader Neamathla and other Native American leaders to conclude that the man they called “Sharp Knife” would not respect Florida’s native peoples.
+Andrew Jackson was appointed as Governor, by President James Monroe, to lead and establish Florida’s first territorial government.
+Jackson moved quickly to make Florida part of the United States, causing the Red Stick Creek leader Neamathla and other Native American leaders to conclude that the man they called “Sharp Knife” would not respect Florida’s native peoples.
+However, during his brief time, he quickly grew disenchanted with being governor of Florida and was only in office for about five months in 1821.

 On March 30, 1822, the Territory of Florida became an organized incorporated territory of the United States.

-Within a few years, Jackson, now the U.S. President, would sign the Indian Removal Act, authorizing the resettlement of native peoples to lands west of the Mississippi River and setting the stage in Florida for the Second Seminole War (1835-42), now considered the longest and most costly of the Indian conflicts of the United States.
+Within a few years, Jackson, now the U.S. President, would sign the Indian Removal Act, authorizing the resettlement of native peoples to lands west of the Mississippi River and setting the stage in Florida for the Second Seminole War (1835-42), the longest and most costly of the Indian conflicts of the United States.

 The Territory of Florida remained an organized incorporated territory of the United States from March 30, 1822, until March 3, 1845, when it was admitted into the Union as the state of Florida and officially became our 27th state.